hansenp/diachrscripts/docs/coordinates_of_enriched_digests.rst

 Because GOPHER was not used to select capture probes, no digest is marked as selected in this file.
-We wrote a Python script that can be used to overwrite the values in the ``Selected`` column of a digest file:
+We wrote a Python script to overwrite the values in the ``Selected`` column of a digest file:

 .. code-block:: console